hslatman/caddy-crowdsec-bouncer/README.md

 The App is responsible for communicating with a CrowdSec Agent via the CrowdSec *Local API* and keeping track of the decisions of the Agent.
 The HTTP Handler checks client IPs of incoming requests against the decisions stored by the App.
 This way, multiple independent HTTP Handlers or TCP Connection Matchers can use the storage exposed by the App.
+The App can be configured to use either the StreamBouncer, which gets decisions via a HTTP polling mechanism, or the LiveBouncer, which (currently) sends a request on every incoming HTTP request or Layer 4 connection setup.

 ## Usage